chrisdieckhaus/dasboot/src/pages/index/index.md

 title: Index
 date: "2015-05-28T22:40:32.169Z"
 path: "/blah/"
+cardTitle: "The best tent in Kville.
+Hands down."
 ---

 Tenting.
 We spend weeks sleeping out in the cold, rain, and mud.
 We sacrifice sleep, grades, and social life.
 And we do it all for the chance to squeeze ourselves into a tiny little gym with 1,600 of our classmates and watch ten other students toss a leather ball at a metal hoop.